Deadline: February 10, 2017

 - Social Engagement – Musicians who have used music to serve their communities or greater societies.
 This might consist of guiding young people in music education, addressing social or political issues through musical content, reviving dying musical traditions, and more.

-- Country or Territory of Origin – OneBeat Fellows must currently live full-time in one of the 45 eligible countries and territories.
-They also seek applicants who have not traveled extensively to the U.S. or have rarely performed in the U.S.
+- Country or Territory of Origin – OneBeat Fellows must currently live full-time in one of the 40 eligible countries and territories.
+We also seek applicants who have not traveled extensively to the U.S. or have rarely performed in the U.S.

 - Internet Proficiency – Whenever possible, OneBeat Fellows should actively use email and be able to connect to the internet to participate in OneBeat website-based activities.